rogerbinns/apsw/doc/extra.rst

 SQLite extra
 ============

-In addition to the main library, SQLite has additional programs and loadable extensions.
+In addition to the main library, SQLite has many additional programs and loadable extensions.
 However these need to be separately compiled and installed.
+They do not have the same level of testing and documentation as the main library.

 Full APSW builds such as those on PyPI include all the ones that compile for that platform, without any modifications.
 This is for convenience and to help promote these great extras.
 They add just over 1MB to the download and 3MB of disk space.

 Access is provided via an :ref:`API <extra_api>`, :ref:`command line
 <extra_cli>`, and :ref:`shell <extra_shell>`